kai-tub/old_dotfiles/README.md

 # Dotfiles

 This repository is my collection of dotfiles and scripts.
-To run scripts located in `scripts`, the following packages have to be installed:
+To run scripts located in `scripts,` the following packages have to be installed:
 - `git`
 - `bash`
 - `curl`

 ## Base Install
-1. Simply run `./install`
+1. Simply run `./install` (2x for first install!)

 Note: Installer will also try to install Cascadia Font.